Suddy-Chan/self-playing-game/README.md

 Each character has:
 - Health Points (HP)
+- Attack Damage
+- Experience and Level
-- Food inventory
+- Resource inventory
-- Unique personality traits affecting:
+- Unique personality traits

-  - Gathering efficiency
-  - Building preference
-  - Farming preference
+## Game End

+The simulation ends when:
+- All characters are defeated by monsters
+- Final survival time is displayed
+- Game over screen shows the village's accomplishments

 ## Actions